Cruella de Vil: 101 Dalmatians: The Series

 Cruella is the main antagonist of the 101 Dalmatians animated series, voiced by April Winchell in the majority of the episodes, and Tress MacNeille in the episodes "Fungus Among Us" and "Close But No Cigar".
 This Cruella is based on Glenn Close's portrayal from the live-action film, but with Marc Davis's design from the animated film.
 She does not wear fur, usually does not smoke (although in the episodes "Smoke Detectors" and "Hail to the Chief" she did) and is totally sane, yet still temperamental and impatient.
 Her villainous plot in the show was to steal the Dearlys' farm from them, using the puppies as a ransom.
-Her mother Malevola de Vil demands she do this, and Cruella also was denied the farm by old Widow Smedly the first time she tried to buy it, incensing her and beginning her obsession.
+Her mother, Malevola de Vil, demands her to do this, and Cruella also was denied the farm by old Widow Smedly the first time she tried to buy it, incensing her and beginning her obsession.

 Cruella is an archetypal corporate villain who will seize on any scheme to make money, and Jasper and Horace are her oft-fired company employees, in this version.
 Cruella's schemes involve such things as drilling oil from the swamp near Dearly farm (thereby polluting it), buying Kanine Krunchies and replacing the nutritious ingredients with sawdust and chalk, or sending Jasper and Horace to drive out the owners of Mom and Pop's Grocery Store so she can buy it herself.

 In the Christmas Special "A Christmas Cruella", it is revealed that, as a child, Cruella had wanted nothing more in life than a Dalmatian puppy.
-Her parents however never celebrated holidays or birthdays with her and always left her in the care of foreign nannies while they went on vacations, sending her nothing but clothes as gifts.
+Her parents, however, never celebrated holidays or birthdays with her, and always left her in the care of foreign nannies while they went on holidays, sending her nothing but clothes as gifts.
 She had a single white streak in her hair as a child.
 She finally snapped and turned evil in her teens, when her parents led her to believe they would be home for Christmas with her dream puppy, and then sent cardboard cutouts of themselves and a puppy instead.
 Her hair also turned half-white at this time.

 In the series finale, she uses an inflatable bodysuit to disguise herself as a shapely blonde surfer clad in a bikini.
 She plans to seduce Roger, to prompt Anita to divorce him so she (Cruella) can buy the farm.
-When Anita goes swimming, Cruella asks Roger to go swimming with her and then tries to kiss him.
+When Anita goes swimming, Cruella asks Roger to swim with her and then tries to kiss him.
 Her inflatable suit is popped by the puppies' chicken friend, turning Cruella into the shape of a surfboard.